bjesusvh/MPS/README.md

 **Example 5.
 Candidates’ selection with missing phenotypic records for some traits**

+At times, partial phenotypic information is available for certain traits in some candidate lines for selection.
+By combining prediction using BGLR and expected loss calculation using MPS, it is possible to identify which lines the breeder should select.
+To illustrate this concept, the database accompanying the MPS package is used.
+Let’s assume we are interested in identifying the top 20% (40 lines) considering the traits GY_BLHT, TKW, GRNPRO, and SR_NJ.
+However, out of the 190 lines in the dataset, 70 of them lack phenotypic records for the trait GY_BLHT, 50 lines have no information on TKW, 60 lines have missing data for GRNPRO, and 20 lines have missing information for SR_NJ.
+The following set of code clears the R memory, sets the working directory, loads the necessary packages, generates a seed for reproducibility in this example, and subsets the relevant traits.

 ```r
 rm(list = ls())                                        # Clean Work space
 setwd("~/Desktop/R Package/Ejemplos Finales/example5") # Working directory